Skip to Main Navigation

 Economy

-Sao Tome and Principe is a small, two-island, lower-middle-income country of approximately 960 square km.
+Sao Tome and Principe (STP) is a small, two-island, lower-middle-income country of approximately 960 square km.
 Despite its size and remote location, it has a significant untapped natural wealth, including pristine rainforests with a rich and unique biodiversity, which is favorable for nature-based tourism.
-The country has a young and increasingly educated population.
-About half of STP’s 225,000 people are under 18 years old, with a secondary school enrollment rate of 89%.

 The country faces structural challenges typical of small, remote countries.
 Its small size and low population limit the development of large-scale economic activities, resulting in a small and undiversified productive base.
 Its remoteness and insularity increase trade costs and make it more vulnerable to terms-of-trade and climate shocks.
-Despite a GDP per capita of about $2,817, the country faces significant socio-economic vulnerability due to elevated poverty, income inequality (Gini index of 40.7), and a lack of employment opportunities.
+Despite a GDP per capita of about $2,949, the country faces significant socio-economic vulnerability due to elevated poverty, income inequality (Gini index of 40.7), and a lack of employment opportunities, which in turn has been contributing to rising emigrations levels.
 Up to 45% of the population was living on less than $3.65 per day (2017 PPP), the international poverty line for lower-middle income countries like STP.
 This includes the 15.7% of the population living on less than $2.15 per day.

 The country's development has been driven by externally financed public expenditure, but this growth model has become unsustainable due to the structural decline and volatility of grants.
-To grow sustainably, STP needs to promote a private sector-led growth model focused on improving human capital, infrastructure, and the business environment to unleash its potential for tourism and high-quality, niche agricultural production.
+To grow sustainably, STP needs to promote a private sector-led growth model focused on improving human capital, infrastructure, and the business environment to unleash its potential.

 Recent developments and outlook

-Growth is expected to rebound to 2.5% in 2024 and reach nearly 3.6% by 2026, supported by higher tourism arrivals, a strong agricultural sector, and the expansion of infrastructure development projects and energy reforms.
+Real GDP growth is projected at 1.1% in 2024 and projected to reach nearly 3.6% by 2026, driven by stronger agricultural exports, tourism growth, the expansion of infrastructure development projects, and energy reforms.

 However, the economic outlook is subject to considerable uncertainty and downside risks.
 Delays in the implementation of urgent reforms could further undermine the government's fiscal position and foreign exchange reserves.
 The reduced availability of external financing, continued disruption of global supply chains, and climate-related events could weaken STP's prospects for growth and further impede poverty reduction.